 Mr. Brian Pollack, MSW, LCSW, is a Licensed Clinical Social Worker, Mindful Meditation Instructor, and a member of our Group Psychotherapy and DBT Skills Training Team.
 At the Women’s Therapy Service, he provides Child, Adolescent, Adult, and Family Counseling.

 He is an Eating Disorder Specialist with experience with the full range of eating disorders from Anorexia, Bulimia, to Binge Eating Disorder.
 He utilizes evidence-based approaches such as DBT, CBT, MBCT, and is on the certification track to obtain this CEDS (Certifed Eating Disorder Specialist).
 He maintains a position at Robert Wood Johnson University Hospital Somerset's Eating Disorder Program as a Primary Therapist on the inpatient, partial, and IOP levels of care.

-Mr. Pollack is experienced with co-occurring disorders such as substance abuse and trauma.
+Mr. Pollack is experienced with co-occurring disorders such as substance abuse, mood disorders, and trauma.
 He received his Bachelor of Fine Arts from Syracuse University and his Masters in Social Work from NYU, and integrates the arts, creativity, and role play in psychotherapy.

 As a Social Work advocate, Mr. Pollack has a Board position for the Jewish Services for the Developmentally Disabled of Metrowest in West Orange, NJ.